Training for Success As A Massage Therapist

 Extensive Hands-On Training

-Students in the Fremont College Massage Therapy Program receive hands-on training at various events throughout Southern California.
+Students in the Fremont University Massage Therapy Program receive hands-on training at various events throughout Southern California.
 For example, students can attend sporting events throughout Southern California where they have the opportunity to practice the many different things they have learned.

 Course Curriculum is Relevant and Up-to-Date